nicholas-net/dungeon-crawler/README.md

     <li>Write a modular program using various classes and objects.</li>
     <li>Making different parts of the program interact with each other, like the combat between the hero and the different entities you're fighting!</li>
     <li>Implementing random elements for varied gameplay, like monster spawns and item drops.</li>
+    <li>Not to stress about optimization right away.
+Build something first, and then go back and optimize it.</li>
+    <li>Solving problems incrementally.</li>
 </ul>

 <hr/>